ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 #### **Mitigations:**

-1. In the first step to reset the initializer with varied layouts, a custom contract can be created which hardcodes the exact modifications required for each contract with a unique contracts specific function, such as `resetL1CrossDomainMessenger()`.
+1. In the first step to reset the initializer with varied layouts, a custom, one-time use, contract can be created which hardcodes the exact modifications required for each contract with a unique contracts specific function, such as `resetL1CrossDomainMessenger()`.
 2. Upgrading to use OpenZeppelin's unstructured storage for initialization state reduces the risk